Oskar Sundqvist: Pittsburgh Penguins

-After attending the Penguins training camp prior to the 2016–17 season, Sundqvist was again re-assigned to the AHL.
+After attending the Penguins training camp prior to the 2016–17 season, Sundqvist was again reassigned to the AHL.
 This season proved to be his strongest in the AHL, setting new career highs in both goals and points.
 Early on in the season, he surpassed his previous career high in goals by his 16th game.
 While playing in a game against the Hershey Bears on 10 December 2016, Sundqvist became the third Penguin in franchise history to record four goals in a game.
 He spent the majority of the season in the AHL, earning his first recall on March 10 after 53 games.
 In order to join the Penguins in Edmonton for their game against the Oilers, he traveled from Wilkes-Barre to New York, to Toronto, to Edmonton, arriving in the city late Thursday.
-He went pointless during the game but provided a screen for Ian Cole's game winning goal the following night against the Vancouver Canucks.
+He went pointless during the game but provided a screen for Ian Cole's game-winning goal the following night against the Vancouver Canucks.
 Upon returning to the AHL, his offensive output helped lift the Wilkes-Barre/Scranton and they became the first team in the league to reach 100 points, with Sundqvist recording three points during the game for a total of 103 in his career.
 Following this game, Sundqvist was recalled to the NHL with teammates Jean-Sébastien Dea and Derrick Pouliot to play in the Penguins final game of the season.
 As a result of his offensive outburst, Sundqvist was one of three Penguins players to surpass 20 goals during the season.
 He concluded his AHL season with a career-high 20 goals and 46 points despite spending parts of the season in the NHL.